stickies-v/bitcoin-devwiki/Fuzz-Trophies-(vulnerabilities).md

 * _pull-nnnn_ for vulns that exist(ed) on the pull request with given id
 * _master-ffff_ for vulns that exist on the master branch as of the given commit id
+* _undisclosed-yyyy-mm-dd_ for undisclosed vulns that have been reported on that day

 _Discovery_ is: